semrush/intergalactic/website/docs/utils/neighbor-location/neighbor-location-api.md

 @## NeighborLocation

-Root wrapper-component does not create a node but provides a context for defining neighbors.
+Root wrapper-component doesn't create a node but provides a context for defining neighbors.

 ```jsx
 import NeighborLocation from '@semcore/ui/neighbor-location';